top of page

 Sustainable leadership: a conversation with BioPak CEO, Gary Smith

-For this episode of the Venari Podcast’s Sustainable Packaging CEO series, our Sustainable Packaging Principal Tim Hartnell sat down with BioPak leader, Gary Smith.
+For this episode of the Venari Podcast’s Sustainable Packaging CEO series, our Sustainable Packaging Principal Tim Hartnell sat down with BioPak leader, Gary Smith to talking about leadership, scaling teams and product innovation.
 You can find a transcript of their conversation below.

 Tim